 Dr Michael Carr-Gregg

 "NAIDOC week celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-It is celebrated by all Australians and is a great opportunity to learn more about Aboriginal and Torres Strait Islander communities."
+It is a great opportunity for all Australians to learn more about these communities."

 Dyonne Anderson